giarld/GAnyAndroid/README.md

 Due to the limitations of the Android system on dlopen, it is necessary to dynamically link your module to the project.
 The specific steps are as follows:
 1. Add the source code or library files of the modules you need to load through G Any to the project.
 2. Link your module for `gany-droid` in `CMakeList.txt`.
-3. Follow the commented out code instructions in `src/gany-droid/src/import_modules.cpp` to introduce your module.
+3. Introduce your module in `src/gany-droid/src/import_modules.cpp` as prompted by the code in macro `ENABLE_EXAMPLE`.
 ### 2. Build
 Create a new build directory and enter it.
 Execute the following command (if cmake is not installed, please install it first, cmake version>=20):
 ```shell